greduan/domain-container/SPEC.md

 call knex on temporary base class passing in this._knex

-let temp base class' ._modelExtras be this._modelExtras
+let temp base class' ._modelExtras be this._modelExtras let temp base class' ._container point to this

 return class that inherits from the temp base class and from this._models[modelName]
 ```